 We may publish in full the responses received from organisations or a summary of responses for this call for evidence.
 If we do publish any responses, we will remove any personal information provided.
 This includes addresses, telephone numbers and email addresses.
 We will not publish responses from individuals acting in a private capacity.

 Please avoid sharing any information you would not be happy for us to make publicly available.
-If you do want to share sensitive information or confidential commercial information, please contact us first before completing responding: ChildrensCodeCfe@ico.org.uk.
+If you do want to share sensitive information or confidential commercial information, please contact us first before responding: ChildrensCodeCfe@ico.org.uk.

 Should we receive an FOI request for your response, we will endeavour to consult with you for your views on the disclosure before any decision is made.
 Please note we can only consult with you if you choose to include your contact information in the final question.